meemalabs/laravel-media-converter/README.md

 ### Security

-If you discover any security related issues, please email chris@cion.agency instead of using the issue tracker.
+If you discover any security related issues, please email [security@meema.io](security@meema.io) instead of using the issue tracker.

 ## Credits